GiaSen/xml/README.md

 # xml
-Commands and tools for building
+Some XMLs for Zen2, kenzo, scorpio and mido